MrTanXin/nCoV/README.md

 # nCoV
 ### Brief
 #### This Project will put the number of the website("https://ncov.dxy.cn/ncovh5/view/pneumonia_peopleapp") to your disk

+### Notice
+- This software will download the page once every 10 seconds
+- This is within the law in China,please check the law in your country.

 ### Default Info Store Path
 - F:\nCov.txt